Richard Serra: Personal life

-Richard Serra moved to New York City in 1966.
+Serra moved to New York City in 1966.
 He bought a house in Cape Breton, Nova Scotia in 1970 and spent summers working there.
-Serra married art historian Clara Weyergraf in 1981.
-Since early 2010s Serra and Weyergraf-Serra spend their time between New York City and the North Fork, Long Island.
+He and art historian Clara Weyergraf married in 1981.
+As of 2019, Serra maintained a home in Manhattan and studios in Nova Scotia and the North Fork of Long Island.
+His brother is noted San Francisco attorney Tony Serra.

+Richard Serra died from pneumonia at his home in Orient, New York, on March 26, 2024, at the age of 85.